t0mbombadil/writeups/ctf/KnightCTF_2023/Hello/README.md

 ![image](https://user-images.githubusercontent.com/18641572/214150474-00e84e8e-9d0f-44b8-b537-ea3df5765319.png)

 Queried domain names were different, and there was enough of them to maybe create some kind of string, that maybe could contain flag.
-I did not want to write them by hand even if that would be faster than finding how to do it with some kind a program, because that's not why we have computers to do stuff by hand.
+I did not want to write them by hand even if that would be faster than finding how to do it with some kind a program, because that's not why we have computers to do stuff by hand (duh!)

 ## Parsing file in terminal